gbisaga/devops/aws-devops-cloudformation-basic.md

   - KEY: Much more readable
   - Result goes to /var/logl/cfn-init.log

-cfn-signal and wait condition
+### cfn-signal and wait condition
 - cfn-init still a problem because stack could complete but script failed
 - Use cfn-signal script after cfn-init (in userdata)
-- Define a wait condition so CloudFormation can move forward
+  - Define a wait condition in CreationPolicy>ResourceSignal so CloudFormation can move forward
   - Specify the AWS::CloudFormation::WaitCondition that says how many signals (e.g. 2 instances), how long to wait for the signal
   - Can specify bash command completion status (-e $?) or some other bash command
+  - has timeout in CF template
 - The EC2 create event will happen when the instance actually created, but the cfn-signal event will still be CREATE_IN_PROGRESS
 - KEY IDEA: Troubleshooting problems
   - Check AMI has CloudFormation helper scripts